philippeloe/moser/README.md

 ```

 __4. Jupyter Lab <br>__
-If you need Jupyter Lab, install it
+If you need Jupyter Lab, install it:

 ```
 (moser) $ pip install jupyterlab